webpod/ip/README.md

 Browser-compatible core build is available as `@webpod/ip/core`: it omits `node:os` dependency and polyfills the `Buffer` API.

 ## Usage
-The API is fully compatible with the latest `ip@2.0.1`
+The API is fully compatible with the latest `ip@2.0.1` but enforces stricter validations.
+See [coherence.md](./COHERENCE.md) for details.

 ```ts
 import ip from '@webpod/ip'